Rentals

 Mexico: A Traveler's Literary Companion, edited by C.M.
 Mayo.
 A portrait of Mexico through contemporary Mexican literary fiction written by Carlos Fuentes, Carlos Monsivais, Laura Esquivel, and others.

-True Tales from Another Mexico: They Lynch Mob, the Popsicle Kings, Chalino, and the Bronx, by Sam Quinones.
+True Tales from Another Mexico: The Lynch Mob, the Popsicle Kings, Chalino, and the Bronx, by Sam Quinones.
 This intriguing non-fiction covers all sorts of not-so-traditional topics from popular Mexican culture: from gang members deported from L.A. back to their home towns in Mexico to that icon of Mexican corridos, Chalino, gunned down in the prime of his musical youth.

 Viva Mexico!, by Antonio Haas.
 Mazatlan’s native son and historian has written a coffee table book with chapters like “Understanding Mexico,” “The Route of Cortés,” and “Tierra Caliente.”
 Lots of illustrations and photographs make it a great gift as well as a good read.